2018 Emir of Qatar Cup

-The 2018 Emir of Qatar Cup is the 46th edition of the Qatari cup tournament in men's football.
-It will be played by the first and second level divisions of the Qatari football league structure.
+The 2018 Emir of Qatar Cup was the 46th edition of the Qatari cup tournament in men's football.
+It was played by the first and second level divisions of the Qatari football league structure.
 The cup winner is guaranteed a place in the 2019 AFC Champions league.

 The draw of the tournament was held on 11 April 2018.

 Note: all matches in Qatar time (GMT+3).